 2024

-Through collective bargaining coverage Colle Through social dialogue Agree
+Through collective bargaining coverage Through social dialogue Collective Agreement

 Taux de couverture Employees - EEA (1) Employees - non-EEA (2) Workplace representation - EEA (1) Total Employees

 20-39 % Germany

 40-59 % Germany

 60-79 % MFS Group

 80-100 % France France

-(1) For countries with more than 50 employees representing more than 10% of total employees.
+For countries with more than 50 employees representing more than 10% of total employees.
 France and Germany are the only two countries meeting those criterias.
+Regions with more than 50 employees representing more than 10% of total employees.